SophistSolutions/Stroika/README.md

 ## Versions

-- Stroika v3 will start soon, and require C++20 or later.
+- Stroika v3 development has started, and requires C++20 or later.

 - Stroika v2.1 is stable (in maintainance), and requires C++17 or later.
 Version 2.1 also conditionally supports many c++20 features (such as three-way-comparison etc, if available).